Cons: I was left with a few confusions

 There are one or two small questions I didn’t quite find the answers to.
 For example, the kids start using chalk signals in different colors to communicate with each other, but there are several occasions when white (a color not chosen by any of the kids) marks show up and cloud the issue.
 I didn’t quite figure out who left them in a couple of the cases.

 There’s plenty of fascinating background material going on that gets swept up in the plot.
 Eddie’s mother performs abortions, and Nicky’s vicar father is the bane of her existence.
 Chloe, Eddie’s lodger in 2016, has some weird family stuff going on that may impact him.
 While the Chalk Man was an easy villain for the police to pin the blame on, Eddie isn’t convinced.
-Fat Gav’s family is better off than the others, creating some tension in the mix–complicated by the fact that in 2016 he’s a cripple, thanks to an accident when Mickey was driving impaired.
+Fat Gav’s family is better off than the others, creating some tension in the mix–complicated by the fact that in 2016 he’s disabled, thanks to an accident when Mickey was driving impaired.
 There are a number of little mysteries bound up in the whole thing, and the worldbuilding, characters, and plot all swirl together beautifully.
 I found myself riveted to the pages the whole way through.

 NOTE: Book supplied by Blogging for Books for this review